Origins of Animal Abuse

 Imagine a household where there is significant violence occurring toward both family members and family pets.
 Results of this violence could create a scene in this home that includes smashed items and belongings, injuries amongst family members, and beloved pets cowering in the corner, unable to stand out of fear and terror.
 This could all be the result of a violent family member expressing his anger in inappropriate and destructional ways.
 Society has demonstrated in a number of different ways how often mistreatment of animals is a growing problem in the world today.
 Awareness of animal abuse can be an issue.
 Research indicates that animal abuse appears to be more common in dysfunctional homes in which people are less knowledgeable about anger management and/or caring for animals properly.

 Dysfunctional homes are the main cause of animal abuse.
 The children within the house observe parents’ abuse toward other family members and they learn that this is the way a “healthy” family operates.
-In the article “Animal Abuse, Family Violence, and Child Wellbeing: Review,” written by Samara McPhedran, she states that “Indeed, childhood incidents of witnessing and/or perpetrating animal cruelty are by no means distinct from violent or abusive home environments.”
+In her article “Animal Abuse, Family Violence, and Child Wellbeing: Review,” McPhedran states that “Indeed, childhood incidents of witnessing and/or perpetrating animal cruelty are by no means distinct from violent or abusive home environments.”
 This may be carried to the next generation when these children grow up and have families of their own.
 This can result in family abuse which can lead to animal abuse.

 Some abusers or family members of these abusers will take their pets to the veterinarian following an abusive incident involving their pet.
 These families may not always be forthcoming with the cause of the pet’s injury due to fear of retaliation from the abuser.
 People become veterinarians for their love of animals.
 Some veterinarians may suspect animal abuse but may not report it.
 According to Rebecca Wisch, she states in her article, “Table of Veterinary Reporting Requirement and Immunity Laws,” that “About 20 states place a mandatory duty upon state-licensed veterinarians (and sometimes vet techs) to report suspected animal cruelty to the proper authorities including California, Colorado, Illinois, Minnesota, Oklahoma, and West Virginia.
 Usually, this consists of reporting the abuse to local law enforcement agencies.
 A couple states limit mandatory reporting to aggravated cruelty or suspected instances of dogfighting.
 Pennsylvania is unique in that it requires certain reporting of cruelty by other veterinarians.”
 As you can see, this is a handful of states that are regulating reporting but in several states it still appears to be underreported.
 This is another thing that causes an extension and increase in the spread of animal abuse.
 If more states attempted regulation, this could help to reduce the spread.